BenAgro314/engsci_vault/BME205/BME205 Week 2 Review.md

 ##### Na-K ATPase pump
+- high affinity for K+ when phosphorylated, high affinity for Na+ when not phosphorylated
-1. 3 Na+ bind on ICF side.
+1. 3 Na+ bind on ICF side, allowing the pump to split ATP.
 2. ATP is split and P sticks to pump.
 3. Conformational change causes pump to flip to face ECF, 3 Na+ are released (lower affinity now, high affinity for K+)
-4. 2 K+ bind to high affinity sites.
+4. 2 K+ bind to high affinity sites, allowing the pump to release P.
 5. Phosphate group is released upon binding of K+, and pump flips inwards.
 6. low affinity for K+ -> K+ is released into cell.

 **Secondary Active Transport:** Uses energy stored in an electrochemical gradient to transport another molecule against its concentration gradient via co-transport.
 Eg. Transport of glucose from lumen into epithelian cell via the Na+ gradient.
+This is done via the SGLT symporter.
+More Na+ binds on the extracelluar side than the intracellular side.
+Na+ changes the carriers affinity for glucose.
 The Na-K ATPase pump moves Na+ from the ICF to the blood through the basolateral membrane to maintain a low intracellular concentration of Na+.
+Glucose is then transported by a carrier called GLUT via faciliated diffusion from the intenstinal cell to the blood.

 **Endocytosis:** membrane engulfs extracellular material. **Pinocytosis** is non-specific cell drinking, englufing water and solute molecules. **Receptor mediated endocytosis** requires specific target molecules to bind to receptors (clatherin coated pits). **Phagocytosis** occurs in specialized cells which create pseudopods that surround their prey.